On this page:

 Note: Courses are not removed from the student's record when a registration error is corrected.
 Instead a withdrawal from the course is granted (grade of 'W').

-Holds preventing Registration
+Holds Preventing Registration

 Minerva may notify you that you have a hold on your record.
 You may be refused access to registration for several reasons.
-The most common include unpaid fees, missing immigration documents, or missing admissions transcripts.
+The most common include unpaid fees, missing immigration documents, and/or missing admissions transcripts.
 To resolve the hold, click on the description for your specific hold and contact the appropriate service at McGill.
-Please note that it's your responsiblity to have the hold removed in enough time to register by any published deadlines.
+Please note that it's your responsibility to have the hold removed in enough time to register by any published deadlines.

 Read the 'Notes' line for each course section; there may be important information about who is permitted to register for this section.